SRTS REGIONAL HUBS

 LOCAL SRTS COORDINATORS

 Most successful SRTS programs have a local coordinator—someone who is dedicated to the local SRTS program, has the time to devote to promoting walking and rolling to school, and is skilled at community coordination.

 Coordinator roles are unique to each region.
 Depending on the communities, number of schools involved, and additional resources available, SRTS Coordinator responsibilities may include the following:

-- Coordinate district-wide SRTS programming, resources and communication.
+- Coordinating district-wide SRTS programming, resources, and communication

-- Facilitate formation of school team to identify and prioritize for walk/bike routes and engineering/enforcement recommendations.
+- Facilitating formation of school teams to identify and prioritize walk/bike routes and engineering/enforcement recommendations

-- Create, promote and/or provide district-wide education and encouragement programs and resources for school(s).
+- Creating, promoting, and providing district-wide education and encouragement programs and resources for schools